UC Santa Barbara Gauchos baseball: Emergence of a team

 Few records exist from the start of Santa Barbara's baseball program.
 Through its different incarnations, Santa Barbara has fielded a team as early as 1922.
 The first known head coach is Kenneth Bolton, who coached in only the 1922 season before handing the reins to O. J. Gilliland in 1923.
 C.J.
 Anderson, Ralph DeBolt, Henry Minetti, Lewis Peters, Arthur Peterson, Harold Sanford, Fred Seegert, Louis Sherril, William Thrasher, Linn Unkefer, and John Vince are the first known players and were listed on the 1923 team.

 Santa Barbara State Teachers College, as one of the precursors to the present day UC Santa Barbara, played in the Southern California Intercollegiate Athletic Conference as far back as the 1932–33 season.
 It is likely to have had even earlier teams in the SCIAC as records show Santa Barbara joined the conference in 1931.

 Santa Barbara's first reliable team of record can be traced back to 1947, then led by Spud Harder.
-Wearing multiple hats, Harder served as Santa Barbara's athletic director, head football coach, and head baseballcoach.
+Wearing multiple hats, Harder served as Santa Barbara's athletic director, head football coach, and head baseball coach.
 The team played in the California Collegiate Athletic Association from at least 1947 until 1958 when it left to compete in the California Intercollegiate Baseball Association.

 Roy Engle, a dual sport head coach in football and baseball in the mold of Spud Harder, took over the program in 1952 and led the Gauchos to their first ever post-season berth.
 The Gauchos lost both games they played against the Fresno State Bulldogs baseball team by a combined score of 28-6.